GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

   Tools
 </h3>

-  * [Accessibility Requirements Tool][16] - Automates the Revised 508 Standards Applicability Checklist; generates an accessibility reporting requirements template and customizable accessibility solicitation language.
+  * [Accessibility Requirements Tool][16] - Automates the Revised Section 508 Standards Applicability Checklist; generates an accessibility reporting requirements template and customizable accessibility solicitation language.
 (NEW)
-  * [Revised 508 Standards Applicability Checklist][11] (MS-Word, April, 2018) -Use this checklist to document your accessibility requirements for ICT items
+  * [Revised Section 508 Standards Applicability Checklist][11] (MS-Word, April, 2018) -Use this checklist to document your accessibility requirements for ICT items
-  * [Determine 508 Standards and Exceptions][12] - Step-by-step guidance on how to complete the Standards Applicability Checklist _(NEW)_
+  * [Determine Section 508 Standards and Exceptions][12] - Step-by-step guidance on how to complete the Standards Applicability Checklist _(NEW)_

 <h3 dir="ltr">
   Best Practices